Explore how your team can use Hiver.

 2. Helps Improve Service Quality

-The best way for you to find out how well your support team is doing is to measure key customer service metrics.
-A good help desk software lets you track various aspects of agent performance, send customer satisfaction surveys and analyze data to identify patterns.
-Ultimately, you will be able to reward top performers and help underperforming support reps become more productive.
+The best way to determine your support team’s performance is to measure key customer service metrics.
+Good help desk software lets you track various aspects of agent performance, send customer satisfaction surveys, and analyze data to identify patterns.

 3. Boosts Customer Satisfaction